myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-13T05:28:28.444Z
+>
+> I’m keeping an eye on this issue, as we expect improved performance for Flutter-based web apps such as skyfeed.app and deck.blue once the CORS header issue is resolved.

+And thanks to @kevmoo.bsky.social for support on this issue!

+github.com/bluesky-soci...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-13T03:32:14.483Z
 >
 > Okay very excited to hear that! :)